 The examination is aimed at Year 12 students with an interest in Biology and who would like to be considered for selection for the New Zealand team.
 It is also suitable for Year 13 students who wish to highlight their academic ability in their curriculum vitae.
 Talented Year 10 and 11 students should be encouraged to attempt this examination as a number have been successful in the past and have been selected for the tutorial programme.
 Participation in Year 11 allows them two years to study Biology at a higher level, enhancing their chances of being selected for the New Zealand team and winning medals at the IBO.

 Registration costs $30.
 Please visit the registration page to become a member of NZIBO and to register for the national entrance examination.
 The exam will take place on the fifth Wednesday of Term 3 each year.
-In 2020 it will be held on the 26th of August but registration CLOSES on Wednesday 5th August and NO LATE REGISTRATIONS can be accepted.
+In 2020 it has been delayed because of COVID-19 and will be held on the 2nd of September but registration CLOSES on Wednesday 5th August and NO LATE REGISTRATIONS can be accepted.

 A group of about 200 students who have shown outstanding ability in this exam will be awarded a Bronze certificate and then invited to participate in the online tutorial programme.
 The committee reserves the right to offer students from under-represented groups or who show promise but who have not made the academic 'cutoff' a place in the tutorial programme as 'wild cards'.